UnityContrib/framework/Code/Documentation/UnityContrib.UnityEngine.md

 ##### returns

 true if the node was inserted into the region; false if the position of the node was outside the region.

 #### Find(UnityEngine.Rect)

-Returns the values that are within the specified
+Returns the values that are within the specified range .

 ##### range

 A rectangle representing the region to query.

 ##### returns

 Any value found inside the specified